Aident-AI/open-cuak/README.md

 <h1 align="center">🤖 - Free OpenAI Operator alternative - 👥</h1>

-Open CUA Kit (Computer Use Agent), or Open-CUAK (pronounced "quack" 🦆🗣️), is THE platform for teaching, hiring and managing automation agents at scale — starting with browsers.
+Open CUA (Computer Use Agent) Kit, or Open-CUAK (pronounced "quack" 🦆🗣️), is THE platform for teaching, hiring and managing automation agents at scale — starting with browsers.

 ### 🎯 Why Open-CUAK?